BenWiederhake/tinyvm/instruction-set-architecture.md

 Note that this means that any jump takes at most three instructions: two instructions to load the value into an unused register, and one instruction for this jump.

 Example: The instruction is `0b1011 0111 0011 0100`, and register 7 contains the value 0x1200.
 Then the program counter is updated to 0x1234.

+Example: The instruction is `0b1011 0111 1111 1111`, and register 7 contains the value 0x1234.
+Then the program counter is updated to 0x1233.